Sometimes it is tough to decide who would benefit most from obedience classes the county's countless canine pets, or their owners.

 The task force's most cogent observation, however, is that the animal control department is woefully understaffed with just five full-time employees to cover a population of more than 35,000 residents and their untold number of pets.

 Dog owners are already required to license their dogs.
 And animal control officers are stretched thin trying to staff the shelter in Wanship while also responding to nuisance calls.
-There is little time for randomly spot-checking whether dog owners have their dogs on leashes or under voice control in neighborhoods or on the community's prized, 350+ miles of hiking and biking trails.

 The most effective way to encourage pet owners to control their animals is to step up enforcement of existing rules.
 And the only way to do that is to allocate funds to increase the animal control department's staff.